Prostate and other urologic cancers

 Prostate cancer is the second most common cancer among American men.
-Fortunately, survival rates are excellent and new less invasive surgery and advanced treatment options offer enhanced quality of life.
+Fortunately, survival rates are excellent, and new less invasive surgery and advanced treatment options offer enhanced quality of life.

-Treatment options include observation, surgery, radiation therapy, clinical trials and hormonal therapy.
-Treatment recommendations are made based on the person’s health, the stage at which the cancer is detected and quality of life considerations, which could include possible concerns such as urinary incontinence and sexual potency.
+Treatment options include observation, surgery, radiation therapy, clinical trials, and hormonal therapy.
+Treatment recommendations are made based on your health, the stage at which the cancer is detected, and quality of life considerations like urinary incontinence and sexual potency.

 Open radical prostatectomy, or removal of the prostate, is one of the surgical treatment options available.
 Minimally invasive daVinci® robotic surgery is a less invasive approach which may mean less blood loss, a shorter hospital stay, and reduced catheterization time.
 Recovery time averages 2-4 weeks, compared to 6-8 weeks for an open radical prostatectomy.

 Radiation therapy options include brachytherapy where radioactive seeds are implanted in the prostate; intensity modulated radiation therapy (IMRT); and image guided radiation therapy (IGRT).

 Immunotherapy (PROVENGE) is a revolutionary new treatment that activates a patient’s own immune system to seek out and attack advanced prostate cancer.